PeterDrennan/GettingData-CleaningData/README.md

 *This wil will download to your directory

-*Run the script named run_analysis.R in R or R Studio to inspect the code
+*Run the script named "run_analysis.R" in R or R Studio to inspect the code